Lena Ashwell: Biography

-She was born Lena Margaret Pocock' on the Wellesley while anchored in the River Tyne at North Shields, at the time under her father's 'command' as a home for “boys 'unconvicted of crime' but under suspicion”.
+She was born Lena Margaret Pocock' on the Wellesley while anchored in the River Tyne at North Shields, at the time under her father's "command" as a home for "boys 'unconvicted of crime' but under suspicion".
 Ashwell's father was Commander Charles Ashwell Boteler Pocock, Royal Navy (March 1829–February 1899), a nephew of Nicholas Pocock, and her mother was Sarah Margaret Stevens (December 1839–May 1887), who died as a result of an accident in Canada.
 Lena, the second youngest of seven siblings, had two brothers and four sisters.
 One of her siblings died as a child while the family was in New Zealand.

 She grew up in Canada, and studied music in both Lausanne and at the Royal Academy of Music in London.
 Her voice however was insufficient for performance and she took up acting instead, thereafter styling herself as "Lena Ashwell".
-In 1891, she debuted in The Pharisee, and in 1895 she appeared in King Arthur, by J. Comyns Carr, with Dame Ellen Terry, Genevieve Ward and Sir Henry Irving, all wearing costumes made by Ada Nettleship.
+In 1891, she debuted in The Pharisee, and in 1895 she appeared in King Arthur, by J. Comyns Carr, with Ellen Terry, Genevieve Ward and Henry Irving, all wearing costumes made by Ada Nettleship.
 She went on to appear in a number of Shakespeare productions, in Quo Vadis (1900), and as the lead in Mrs Dane's Defence (1900) and Leah Kleschna (1905).

 In 1906, Ashwell starred in The Shulamite, a melodrama about a South African woman in an unhappy marriage who falls in love with a visiting Englishman.
 The show ran for 45 performances at the Savoy Theatre between 12 May and 26 June 1906.

 Ashwell took the play to the US, where it ran for just 25 performances at the Lyric Theatre on Broadway.
 The New York Times critic wrote that Ashwell "had been rather badly handicapped on her first visit here by a bad play."

 Beginning in 1906, Ashwell took up theatre management, initially at the Savoy Theatre, then in 1907 she established her own theatre known as the Kingsway.

 In February 1914, Ashwell was one of the founder members of the new United Suffragists group, led by Frederick and Emmeline Pethick-Lawrence, and the Harbens which broke away from the moderate NUWSS and the militant WSPU suffragettes, although it welcomed former members of each, and men as well as women who were seeking women's rights.
 When the Representation of the People Act 1918 was passed and (some) women were given the vote, the group disbanded itself.